Analytics

 - Update keywords with synonyms where required, and

-- Update processing of user input to reflect the overlooked values
+- Update processing of User response to reflect the overlooked values